A battle against all odds

 View some inspiring images from the campaign.

 Why a documentary feature film?

-Jobs for Women is a true story that changed the situation for women across Australia.
+Women of Steel is a true story that changed the situation for women across Australia.
 It is a story that is virtually unknown, it needs to be told.

-The Jobs for Women 'stars' are not politicians nor celebrities nor figureheads of any kind - but working class women who, through tireless grassroots struggle and by gathering support and building alliances, stood up to a seemingly unbeatable foe, Broken Hill Pty Ltd.
+The Women of Steel 'stars' are not politicians nor celebrities nor figureheads of any kind - but working class women who, through tireless grassroots struggle and by gathering support and building alliances, stood up to a seemingly unbeatable foe, Broken Hill Pty Ltd.

 It is film about equality for women, about unionism and workers' rights, of migrant justice and breaking down barriers, of challenging corporate power, and of building solidarity.